Sunflower Student Movement: Legal

 In August 2014, a Taichung police officer was given a suspended 3-month prison sentence and fined for making an expletive-filled Facebook post against the protesting students.
 In May 2015, 39 protesters were charged with trespassing for their role in the occupation of the Executive Yuan.
 Three months later, the Taipei District Court found that police actions had violated the Act Governing the Use of Police Weapons, and ordered the Taipei City Government to pay NT$30,000 to a protester, Lin Ming-hui.
 In September, lawyers representing 30 other protesters petitioned Taipei City Government for NT$10 million in damages.

 Court proceedings against 21 protesters began in June 2016.
 First to be charged with various offenses included Chen Wei-ting, Huang Kuo-chang, Lin Fei-fan and Wei Yang.
-The Taiwan High Court found protesters Chen Wei-ting and Tsay Ting-kuei not guilty of obstruction in August.
-In a March 2017 Taipei District Court decision, Chen, Huang and Lin were acquitted of incitement charges.
-The Taiwan High Court upheld the lower court's decision in March 2018.
-In April 2020, the Taiwan High Court overturned previous rulings in a decision that found protesters guilty of incitement, obstruction, theft, and damage of public property.
-The decision was appealed to the Supreme Court, and remanded to the High Court in October 2021 as legitimate civil disobedience, which revoked seven guilty rulings and dropped the cases on the student activists including Wei Yang.
+In August, the Taiwan High Court overturned a decision by the Taipei District Court and found Chen Wei-ting and Tsay Ting-kuei not guilty of obstruction.
+In March 2017, the district court acquitted Chen, Huang and Lin of incitement charges.
+The High Court upheld that decision in March 2018 but in April 2020 overturned previous rulings on appeal and found seven protesters guilty of incitement, obstruction, theft, and damage of public property.
+The protesters appealed to the Supreme Court, arguing for their right to civil disobedience.
+A judicial panel found that their actions exceeded the bounds of civil disobedience.
+However, it also concluded that they did not incite crimes in others, only aided or abetted them, and therefore revoked the guilty rulings for the incitement charge.
+The case was then remanded to the High Court and closed because the Executive Yuan had decided to drop most of its charges by then.
+11 other protesters have been convicted on charges of damaging public property and forcibly obstructing law enforcement.